 The miniature cows they raise are turned into food to feed many families.
 The fact my neighbors can get these benefits matters little to the government.

-Not all of us have the resources to start raising miniature cows, but we can all do something.
-When you dig into it, you’ll find the benefits often vastly outweigh the initial costs.
+Not all of us have the resources to raise miniature cows, but we can all do something.
+When you dig into it, the benefits often vastly outweigh the initial costs.

-It’s important to talk with your accountant to make sure the things you want to write-off are within the boundaries of the IRS tax code.
+It’s important to talk with your accountant to ensure the things you want to write-off are within the boundaries of the IRS tax code.

 Remember, we’re not trying to skirt the rules, we’re trying to play within them and win.
 That’s what those 34 companies in the S&P 500 who paid zero dollars in income tax are doing.
 It’s what we want to do too.